Cooling of quark stars from perturbative QCD: Results

 We also analyze the thermal evolution of quark stars without a crust across a range of stellar masses, as shown in Figure \ref{fig:bare_masses}.
 The results indicate that increasing the stellar mass systematically shifts the cooling bands toward later times, corresponding to higher surface luminosities at a given age.
 Moreover, the temporal evolution of the width of the cooling band also exhibits a mass dependence.
 For more massive configurations, the band is slightly broader during the early stages of evolution and becomes narrower -- relative to the $1.4\ \mathrm{M}_{\odot}$ case -- after the point of the steepest luminosity decline.
 This narrowing is primarily due to the lower boundary of the band shifting more significantly with increasing mass than the upper boundary, leading to a reduced uncertainty in this evolutionary phase for higher-mass stars.

-For quark stars featuring a hadronic crust, we compute the thermal evolution using two distinct numerical approaches.
-The first method explicitly accounts for the presence of the gap between the quark core and the crust.
+For quark stars featuring a hadronic crust, we compute the thermal evolution using two distinct numerical approaches, which we refer to as Grid Model A and Grid Model B. Grid Model A explicitly accounts for the presence of the gap between the quark core and the crust.
 In this case, when constructing the radial grid for the calculations, we place a grid point at the location of the gap by employing a sufficiently small radial step size ($dr$).
-The second method neglects the gap entirely, initiating the crustal grid at the neutron drip density and continuing outward, down to a density of $\rho = 10^{10}~\mathrm{g \, cm^{-3}}$.
-We find that, while the resulting cooling band remains unchanged when comparing the two methods, the internal temperature profiles of the star evolve differently in early stages of thermal relaxation, as will become clear in the subsequent analysis.
-Notably, the first method, which resolves the gap explicitly, results in significantly increased computational time.
+Grid Model B, in contrast, neglects the gap entirely, initiating the crustal grid at the neutron drip density and continuing outward, down to a density of $\rho = 10^{10}~\mathrm{g \, cm^{-3}}$.

+While both approaches yield consistent results in the region of the cooling curve where observational data exist, they differ at early times: the explicit treatment of the gap affects the initial luminosity evolution and the early internal temperature profiles.
+Since this young epoch is not constrained by observations, and because resolving the narrow gap--of order several hundred femtometres--significantly increases computational cost, we adopt the second method when comparing our results with observational cooling data (including the comparison with the MIT bag model).
+Nevertheless, for completeness, we will explicitly show the differences between the two approaches by presenting the pQCD luminosity evolution and the corresponding internal temperature profiles obtained from both methods.

 In Figure \ref{cooling_crust} we show the resulting cooling band for the $M=1.4\ \mathrm{M}_{\odot}$ quark star with a hadronic crust.
 At early times ($t=10^{-2}$ yr), the luminosity band begins at lower values compared to the case of a bare quark star.
 Given that the initial temperature is chosen to be $T=10^{9}\ \mathrm{K}$ for all configurations analyzed in this work, this reduction in surface photon luminosity is attributed to the $T_{b}-T_{e}$ relation, which modifies the outer boundary condition for calculations in the presence of a crust.
 Although the crusted model exhibits lower initial luminosity, the following evolution does not undergo the same sharp decline observed in the bare star scenario.
-As a result, the crusted configurations remain comparatively warmer at later times for the same stellar age, displaying a much better agreement with a subset of the observational data.
+As a result, the crusted configurations remain comparatively warmer at later times for the same stellar age, producing cooling curves that move closer to the observational data.